thoth-station/storages/README.rst

         blob = s3.retrieve_blob(<file_path>)

     except NotFoundError:
-        # File does not exist
+        # For case that data does not exist